 At least once, Perry bursts in and Doofenshmirtz declares, "Perry the Platypus!
 You will PAY!"
 Perry takes out his wallet and pays for the broken door.
 "That's right, fork it over."

 Taken to a ridiculous extreme when Doofenshmirtz builds a trap consisting of a door with a Perry-shaped hole in it, claiming to have been inspired by Perry breaking through the door... and the wall... and the ceiling... and the fridge door (apparently Perry was extremely hungry on that occasion).

 Made even funnier in the episode where they were all cavemen when Doofensmirtz angrily grunted about Perry breaking a whole in his stone wall when there was a giant opening.

-In "Chez Platypus", Doofenshmirtz tightens the hinges of his door, so when Perry goes to kick it down, he gets his foot stuck in the hole he made.
+In "Chez Platypus", Doofenshmirtz re-enforces the lock on his door, but not the door itself, so when Perry goes to kick it down, he gets his foot stuck in the hole he made.

 In "S'winter", Doofenshmirtz prepared a trap at the front door, but Perry evaded it because the maid forgot to lock the backdoor.

 In "Tri-Stone Area", set in 27,000 B.C.E., Doofenshmirtz's ancestor only grunts and laughs, but when a platypus-like animal breaks through a hole in his cave, he makes primitive noises while pointing to the giant cave entrance

 The evil Kryptonians Jax-Ur and Mala just fly through any building they meet in a straight line.
 This is used to emphasize how they don't care about the humans at all.
 In the same fight, Superman flies around the buildings.